 - pertaining to the monstrous race in Irish mythology, 1876, from Irish fomor "pirate, monster," from fo "under" + mor "sea."
 Cognate with Gaelic famhair.

 - fond (adj.)

-Meaning evolved via "foolishly tender" to "having strong affections for" (by 1590s).
-Another sense of fonne was "to lose savor," which may be the original meaning of the word (as in Wyclif: "Gif þe salt be fonnyd it is not worþi," c.1380).
-Related: Fonder; fondest.
+Meaning evolved via "foolishly tender" to "having strong affections for" (by 1570s).
+Another sense of the verb fon was "to lose savor" (late 14c. in Middle English past participle fonnyd), which may be the original meaning of the word:

 - fondant (n.)